What is Cracking?

 Cracking is defined as a process, wherein complex organic molecules namely long chain hydrocarbons or kerogens are broken down into smaller molecules namely light hydrocarbons.
 It is caused by the breaking of carbon-carbon bonds.
 The rate of catalyst greatly depends upon the factors such as the presence of catalyst and temperature.
 Cracking of hydrocarbons is illustrated in the below diagram.

 During this process, it involves numerous chemical reactions based on free radicals.
-Some of the vital reactions that take place are stated below.
+Some vital reactions that take place are stated below.

 Initiation: Here a single molecule breaks down into 2 free radicals.
 Only a smaller portion of freed radicals undergoes initiation, but it is sufficient to produce free radicals that are necessary to carry forward the entire reaction.